If you want to improve your writing, and who doesn’t, one of the most important things is to know your readers.

 Summary

-But learning about, understanding, and discovering who my readers are is still at the top of my list.
+But learning about, understanding, and discovering who your readers are is still at the very top of my list.

-Knowing who is interested and who wants to read your writing will help improve your writing in more ways than you can imagine.
+Knowing who is interested in your work and who wants to read it will improve your writing in more ways than you might expect.

-Take the time to get to know your readers, and you’ll become a much better writer.
+So if you take only one thing from this article, let it be this: take the time to know your readers, and you will become a much better writer.

 Related reading: How To Write A First Sentence To Hook A Reader’s Attention